 April 22, 2015

-The launch celebration of the Center for Social Impact at the Ross School of Business began with refreshments and networking, followed by a keynote address from David Egner.
-Egner’s remarks outlined NEI’s $130 million foray into social innovation and parallel this to the pressing need for cross-sector conveners such as the Center for Social Impact, which works extensively in Detroit.
+The launch celebration of Business+Impact at the Ross School of Business began with refreshments and networking, followed by a keynote address from David Egner.
+Egner’s remarks outlined NEI’s $130 million foray into social innovation and parallel this to the pressing need for cross-sector conveners such as Business+Impact, which works extensively in Detroit.

 Navigating Board Culture As a Young Professional: Gaining Trust, Leading, and Overcoming Obstacles